giggio/giggionet/content/blog/debaixo-do-capo-criando-um-site-com-hugo/index.en.md

 I also perform critical CSS analysis with the [critical](https://github.com/addyosmani/critical) tool, which is run for each individual page.
-I also generate search with [pagefind](http://pagefind.app/) (you can try it [here](https://giggio.net/en/search/) – and I admit I spent little time on it, but it’s working).
+I also generate search with [pagefind](http://pagefind.app/) (you can try it [at /search](https://giggio.net/en/search/) – and I admit I spent little time on it, but it’s working).

 This happens locally, if I want to test, and also using the [workflow](https://github.com/giggio/giggionet/blob/main/.github/workflows/build-hugo.yaml) from GitHub Actions, which